solana-foundation/solana-improvement-documents/proposals/0057-events.md

 ### RPC-Client

-Clients should be able subscribe to events emitted with various filters:
+Clients should be able subscribe to events emitted with various filters, but the restriction to a single program id is always required to prevent spoofing of events:

 ```
 rpc.onEvents(
+    programId: PublicKey,
     callback: EventCallback,
     commitment?: Commitment,
     filters?: EventsFilter[]);